 (Believe me, you want to take route 1.)

-Something to keep in mind is that if you give in before the behaviour has burst, that is now your new baseline.
-So if you’re an hour into an epic extinction burst and thinking “I can’t take this anymore!” …remember: this is where they’ll START if you try and break this habit again.
+Something to keep in mind is that if you give in before the behavior has burst, that is now your new baseline.
+If you’re an hour into an epic extinction burst and thinking “I can’t take this anymore!” …remember: this is where they’ll START if you try and break this habit again.
 My husband is a soldier so I often make a comparison to trench warfare: once they dig a trench, they stay there.

 Have questions about Extinction Bursts?
 Pop them in the comments!
 Let me know what you’re currently struggling with, or come join us in the Parenting Posse.